HenriqueAssumpcao/SentiMentalHealth/README.md

 ### First steps
 For correct usage of the code in this repository, follow these two simple steps:
-1. Assert that your file structure is as follows:
+1. The following is a description of the correct file structure for the repository files.
 ```
 SentiMentalHealth/
 └── src/